tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 I noticed that many of the CHIP-8 instructions here map cleanly to a single MC6800 instruction each.
 However, some need an operand (VY before, VX in my revised routine), so that's two bytes, and some don't need an operand.
 Hardcoded jump tables can get pretty big, since each case needs a return.
 I tried to make a jump table, but that approach was much larger than the 1025 byte switch/case above.
 (It was 1040 bytes when I abandoned it.)

 Instead of a jump table, I thought: What if I had a table of the 6800 instructions that CHIP-8 maps to… And then instead of putting the operand and everything else that's needed in there, since it will be almost the same for each case, I build a jump target in RAM?
-I have no idea if this was/is common to do back in the day, but it ended up pretty nice.
+I have no idea if this wass common to do back in the day, but it ended up pretty nicely.
 Here's the table:

 ~~~
 JUMP8:  .byte $96 ;LDAA 8XY0